top of page

 While taxability principles are largely carried forward, the following areas require immediate attention:

-Definitions and explanations are streamlined—less room for interpretational padding
+• Definitions and explanations are streamlined—there's less room for interpretational padding.

-Procedural timelines and triggers are drafted keeping faceless and automated systems in mind
+• Procedural timelines and triggers are drafted with faceless and automated systems in mind.

 This means mistakes will no longer arise from ambiguity—but from assumptions based on the old Act.